 Bologna placed at #7, up seven spots from last year.
 Roma and Firenze came in at 21 and 22, respectively.

 While Milan earned the top overall ranking for the best place to live in Italy this year, it did not rank first for all of the livability factors.
 Il Sole 24 publishes each of these lists, giving readers the chance to look up a variety of factors that matter to them.
 For example, Trieste ranked #1 for its startup culture; Mantova #1 for its urban ecosystem; and Massa-Carrara #1 for number of bookstores per 100,000 inhabitants.

-Here’s the Top 25 for 2018 (full list here):
+Here’s the Top 25 for 2018-19 (full list, with ranking factors, here):

-- Reggio nell’Emilia
+- Reggio Emilia

 Each year, the Italian paper Il Sole 24 releases a ranking of 110 Italian cities according to a number of factors including artistic patrimony, public transportation, availability and affordability of fresh food, crime, housing prices, youth unemployment, and more.